glasgowneuro/AttysHRV/README.md

 ![alt tag](attyshrv.jpg)

-An immersive HRV biofeedback app for the Oculus Quest 2 and the [Attys](https://www.attys.tech) to de-stress.
+An immersive heartrate variability (HRV) biofeedback app for the Oculus Quest 2 and the [Attys](https://www.attys.tech) to de-stress.

+The app turns the heartrate into a seaside animation where the idea is that a relaxed person has a regular physiological heartrate variability which creates large regular waves in the animation.
+The person can use deep breathing to create these and in turn also relax.

+The high precision bioamplifier [Attys](https://www.attys.tech) is used to record the ECG in realtime and the Oculus then detects with high precision the heartbeats and calculates the heartrate.

+The app is written in C++ using the openXR / openGL framework which allows realtime processing and animation of the ECG in the headset.

 ## Prerequisites